harshita9621/Task-1/README.md

-# Task-1 Predication Using Supervised ML
+# Task-1 Prediction Using Supervised ML